-Coursework
+- Coursework

-- o 18 hours of core-coursework.
+- 18 hours of core-coursework.

-- o 12 hours of advanced courses.
+- 12 hours of advanced courses.

-- o 6 hours of electives selected from relevant graduate courses offered outside the School of Social Work.
+- 3 hours of electives selected from relevant graduate courses offered outside the School of Social Work.

+- 3 hours of electives from either inside or outside of the School of Social Work.